Skip to main content

 The third bit is only positive when all inputs are true, which makes it a simple AND chain.

-To correct a small issue (the 2nd bit remains true when all bits are positive), use an XOR gate to negate the 2nd bit when the 3rd bit is active.
+Remember that when all pins are positive, the second bit will also be true which will make the output 6 which is incorrect.
+To remedy this, just use an XOR gate to negate the 2nd bit when the 3rd bit is active.

 Counting Signals Diagram